InnovateForVegas/ov-challengers/doc/en/smart-social.md

 Integration of Smart Social features and functionality is almost obvious:

-- Smart Calendar for event planning (due dates, hackathons, related meetups and online engagements, etc)
+- Smart Calendar for event planning (due dates, hackathons, related meetups and online engagements, etc) and sharing
 - Smart Contacts to manage individual contact information with privacy awareness, and individual profile/bio pages content, etc
 - Smart News to provide a general news feed for announcing upcoming challenges and events, participants, etc